lukasnee/W25Q64_STM32H750VB-DevEBox/README.md

 - Use [`stm32-base`](https://github.com/ObKo/stm32-cmake).
 - Generalize and extract the `comm` service to a separate library.
-- Use CMake for building the project rather than Makefile.
 - `bl_iram` and `bl_qspiflash` tests with simple demo application binaries.
 - Add copies of datasheet PDFs of MCU and QSPI FLASH to the `docs` folder.
 - Pick a better name for the project.